Associate Professor, English, Rhetoric and Composition

 Office: Alumni 205

 A second-generation immigrant, born in St. Thomas and raised in New York City, Annette Harris Powell received her B.A. from Amherst College, and an M.A. and Ph.D. from the University of Louisville.
 A core conceptual theme in all of her work is the rhetoric of place and how it shapes memory in public spaces.
 Her current research examines the representation of culture through language, images, and structures, expressly the role of statuaries, monuments, and memorials in shaping our collective consciousness and cultural meaning, as well as influencing contemporary discourses.
-She was a member of the Scholars Advisory Committee for the Frazier History Museum’s exhibit, Spirits of the Passage: The Story of the Transatlantic Slave Trade (2013).
+Dr. Powell is on the editorial board of Composition Studies and was a member of the Scholars Advisory Committee for the Frazier History Museum’s exhibit, Spirits of the Passage: The Story of the Transatlantic Slave Trade (2013).
 Her on-going project focuses on identity, memory, and place in the preservation of indigenous Sea Islands culture.
 Her writing studies research interests include access, literacy, and place-related issues; specifically, how place shapes civic engagement both inside and outside of the classroom.

-Dr. Powell teaches courses in visual culture and writing, public rhetoric, and Post-colonial literature, as well as introductory courses in literature.
+Dr. Powell teaches classes in writing and visual culture, public rhetoric, and Post-colonial literature, as well as introductory courses in literature.
 Past courses include cultural rhetorics and writing, writing as social action, and teaching writing.
 Although her courses are different in purpose and scale, students in her classes should expect to write to learn, to compose their ideas, and to communicate them through traditional forms as well as new media platforms of their choosing.
 She serves as Director of the First Year Writing Experience.

 “Conflicting Voices in the Classroom: Students Developing their Own Critical Consciousness.”
 Practice in Context: Situating the Work of Writing Teachers.
 Eds.
 Cindy Moore and Peggy O’Neill.
 Urbana: NCTE, 2002.
 158-167.